zeptofs/nz-api-documentation/source/index.html.md

 `PATCH /contacts/{id}`

-You can update the name of any Contact.
-This is essentially an alias you can use to provide something contextually meaninful.
+You can update the name and email of any Contact.
+This is essentially an alias you can use to provide something contextually meaningful.

 <aside class="notice">
   Any previous transactions to that Contact will retain the Contact name that was current at the time.